astroHaoPeng/SPACEofPHD/source/_posts/note-bishop-pattern-2006.md

 ## 11.2 Markov Chain Monte Carlo

+(p24) Monte Carlo methods are very flexible and can be applied to a wide range of models.
+However, they are computationally intensive and have mainly been used for small-scale problems.

 MCMC is a big framework: sample from many classes of distributions; scales well with the space dimension.

 A central goal in designing MCMC methods is to avoid random walk behaviour.